Biden poured money into public works. But will that help Harris in Michigan?

 “And we’re also able to do the work better,” adds Kalamazoo city planner Christina Anderson.

 Kalamazoo received over $12 million through the IIJA’s Reconnecting Communities and Neighborhoods Grant Program, which was created to redesign transportation systems that had cut through and disrupted minority neighborhoods in a form of racial discrimination.
-Two multi-lane, one-way roadways – Kalamazoo and Michigan Avenues – are in the process of becoming two-lane streets with parking, bike paths, and pedestrian walkways.
+Two multilane, one-way roadways – Kalamazoo and Michigan avenues – are in the process of becoming two-lane streets with parking, bike paths, and pedestrian walkways.

 As they drive around Kalamazoo in Mr. Randolph’s car, the two officials point out how the redesign will benefit the whole city.
 Locals in this majority Black neighborhood will be able to drive into town more easily without having to go in one-way circles, says Mr. Randolph.
 College students on the city’s west side will be able to safely cross the streets, says Ms. Anderson.
 A creekside walking path will be created near Michikal Street.